jurados/MiscellaneousTools/README.md

 ### Content:

 - `qr_generator.py`: Generate a QR based on a link.
 Normally, I use it to create an QR of reference for presentation or posters.
+- `short_url.py`: Generate a short url based on a link.